SteeltoeOSS/Documentation/api/v3/configuration/config-server-provider.md

     services.AddHostedService<BootstrapLoggerHostedService>();
     ```

-For older versions of Steeltoe, the following example shows how to enable Debug-level logging:
+For earlier releases of Steeltoe v3 or to define your own logging configuration, use the following example:

 ```csharp
 using Steeltoe.Extensions.Configuration.ConfigServer;